-l, , hereby desi gnate the person or

-of my nization named below as Individual Service Plan, an nany grievance process, my representative in and the inpatient and the development d discharge plan,

-nation shall remain valid -
+I,, hereby designate the person or organization named below as my representative in the development of my Individual Service Plan, and the inpatient and discharge plan, and in any grievance process, pursuant to A.A.C.
+R9-21-202(A)(17)(c).
+This designation shall remain valid until such time I revoke it in writing.

-My de esignated representative is:
+My designated representative is:

-Designated Representati ve's Name
+Designated Representative's Name

 Address

 City State ZIP Code

 Telephone Number

-Invoked by my signature thisday of ,
+Invoked by my signature this day of ,

 Signature